broyeztony/ford-solidity-parser/README.md

 ```

-# Ford Semantics that can be used as part of a smart contract definition
+# Ford Semantics can be used as part of a smart contract definition
 ```ford
 // variable declaration
 let x = "not a number";